gordonbrander/spellcaster/README.md

 Signals are reactive state containers that update whenever their values change.

-Tendril is made up of just three signal primitives: `signal`, `computed`, and `effect`.

-`signal` takes an intial value, and returns a getter and a setter (this may feel familiar if you've ever used React hooks).
+`signal` takes an intial value, and returns a getter and a setter.
+The getter is just a zero-argument function that returns the current value.
+The setter can be called to set a new value on the signal.
+This may feel familiar if you've ever used React hooks.

-- The getter is just a zero-argument function that returns the current value.
-- The setter can be called to set a new value on the signal.

 ```js
 import {signal} from './tendril.js'